 1. Hot-Cold Contrast

-After learning about (and experiencing myself) the benefits of hot-cold contrast therapy, I decided to install an endless swimming pool called an “AquaFitness” pool at my house.
-I keep it next to a hot tub.
-Both are non-chlorinated and are instead kept clean with an ozone filter and ClearChoice Enzymes).
+After learning about (and experiencing myself) the benefits of hot-cold contrast therapy, I decided to install an endless swimming pool called an AquaFitness pool at my house right next to my hot tub.
+(Both are non-chlorinated and are instead kept clean with an ozone filter and ClearChoice Enzymes).
 I keep the pool at 60 degrees Fahrenheit and the hot tub at 104 degrees Fahrenheit.

 Once per week, no matter what, I do a hot-cold contrast session in which I swim, tread or move in the cold water for 8 minutes, soak in the hot tub for 2 minutes, then repeat for a total of 30 minutes.
 To enhance blood flow and decrease inflammation, I'll do this protocol as often as every day if I'm injured or if I'm tapering for a race.

 - Take a 5-minute shower with 20 seconds cold, 10 seconds hot, 10 times through.

 - Go to the gym and sit in the sauna for 5-10 minutes, then jump into a cold shower for 2 minutes, and do rounds for 20-30 minutes.

 Want something slightly more complex?
 Here's one that I assigned to one of my athletes last week.
 He called it the “Killer Cold Pool Protocol”, and it involves 10 minutes of cold pool immersion (use an underwater .mp3 player if you get bored) and then a transition into a hot sauna for 10 minutes of yoga “sun salutations”, followed by going back into cold pool for 10 minutes, and so on, with a goal of completing 3 rounds for a total of 60 minutes.

 Afterwards, he said: “Wasn't as bad as I thought, after the first 60 secs or so.
-By the 3rd “set”, I waded right in and was no issue.
+By the 3rd set, I waded right in and was no issue.
 Amazing how much of this is psychological.
 Felt like a fu&%#*g beast afterward.
 Haven't felt like that in a long time.”

 2. Deep Tissue Work